 Audience menu for:

-Demand for paralegals is growing on the national, state, and local levels.
+Currently, the demand for paralegals is growing on the national, state and local levels.
 The U.S. Department of Labor, Bureau of Labor Statistics predicts a much faster than average rate of growth for paralegal employment through 2018.
-In Harford County, rapid population growth has brought about a related need for legal services.

 Harford Community College

 401 Thomas Run Road

 Online | 443-412-2272

 All rights reserved.